robocomp/robocomp/doc/apriltags.md

 you can find an example of a configuration file.
 We can find there the following lines:

+    GetAprilTagsComp.Endpoints=tcp -p 12210                     //Port where GetAprilTags iface is served CommonBehavior.Endpoints=tcp -p 11258                       //Not of use for the user now CameraProxy = camera:tcp -h localhost -p 10001              //Port where a camera is located RGBDProxy = rgbd:tcp -h localhost -p 10096                  //Port where a RGBD camera is located RGBDBusProxy = rgbdbus:tcp -h localhost -p 10239            //Port where a bus of RGBDs is located AprilTagsProxy = apriltags:tcp -h localhost -p 10261        //Not of use for the user TopicManager.Proxy=IceStorm/TopicManager:default -p 9999    //Port where STROM broker is located InnerModelPath=/home/robocomp/robocomp/files/innermodel/simpleworld.xml

+    InputInterface = RGBD                                       //Current input iface to be used AprilTagsFamily = tagCodes36h11                             //Tags family.
+See AprilTags paper AprilTagsSize = 0.17                                        //Tag default real size in meters ID:0-10 = 0.17   #tag size in meters                        //Tags numbers 1-10 real size in meters ID:11-20 = 0.17   #tag size in meters                       //Tags numbers 11-20 real size in meters ID:21-30 = 0.17   #tag size in meters                       //Tags numbers 21-30 real size in meters

+Each tag has an ID that is printed inside the surrounding square using Hamming code.
+Instructions to print tags can be found [here](http://april.eecs.umich.edu/wiki/index.php/AprilTags).
+The algorithm needs the real size of the tag to estimate its position and orientation in space.
+We can give the component tags of different sizes, as long as they correspond to different ranges of IDs, as specified in the configuration file above.

 ##Starting the component
 To start the component we need whether a real camera connected to the cameraV4lComp component or the RCIS simulator started with a file that includes virtual tags, such as *simpleworld.xml*.

-Once RCIS is up and running, it will attend the
+Once RCIS is up and running, it will provide the RGBD.idsl interface (nor Camera.idsl for now) at port 10096, which is what the configuration file states.
+To avoid changing the *generic_config* file in the repository, we can copy it to the component's home directory, so changes will remain untouched by future git pulls:

+    cp ~/robocomp/components/robocomp-robolab/components/apriltagsComp
+    cp /etc/generic_config config

+So, to begin we type:

+    cd ~/robocomp/components/robocomp-robolab/components/apriltagsComp
+    bin/apriltagscomp --Ice.Config=config

+If the robot's camera is pointing towards one of the tags, you should see in the terminal lines showing the ID and pose of each visible tag.